neemoh/ATAR/README.md

 ## TODO: Augmented Reality
 Things to explain: camera.
 Calibrations (intrinsic, extrinsic, arm to world)

+intrinsic calib files: make a folder named camera_info in the .ros folder in your
+                       home directory and copy the default_intrinsics.yaml file from the /ATAR/resources folder in camera_info.
 ### AR Camera

 * "/"+cam_name+ "/image_raw"